briencj/asremlPlus/README.md

 For more information install the package and run the R command news(package = “asremlPlus”) or consult the [manual](./inst/doc/asremlPlus-manual.pdf).

 An overview can be obtained using `?asremlPlus`.
+In particular, an example of its use is given towards the bottom of the help information.

 ## Installing the package